FreedomWriter/node-boilerplate/SQL/9-AND-OR-NOT-keywords.md

 OR state = 'NY'
 ```

-We will get a count of all customers who live in either the state of Oregon or New York
+We will get a count of all customers who live in either the state of Oregon or New York.

+So we could say if `either` boolean expression is `true` then the results will be returned.

 ## Combining AND and OR